metacpan/metacpan-cpan-extracted/distros/G/Geo-Location-Point/README.md

 # VERSION

-Version 0.11
+Version 0.12

 # SYNOPSIS

-Geo::Location::Point stores a place.
+Geo::Location::Point stores a place/location by latitude and longitude

     use Geo::Location::Point;